MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 end
 ```

-### Comments as code (wut?)
+### 2. Comments as code (wut?)

 Sometimes comments are _actually_ code.
 That is, they can be used to produce some behavior.

 #### Magic comments

-Ruby has [magic comments][magic-comments] that changes the behavior the interpreter in some ways:
+Ruby has [magic comments][magic-comments] that changes the behavior the interpreter in some ways.
+Just put them in the
+beginning of the file, and it will take effect.
+For exemple:

-This comment makes the interpreter warns about wrong indentation:
+- This comment makes the interpreter warns about wrong indentation:

 ```ruby
 # warn_indent: true
 ```

-You can change the file’s encoding:
+- You can change the file’s encoding:

 ```ruby
 # encoding: utf-8